Did you read the previous part: CMV Infection Risks and Transmission?

 Unfortunately, no very precise screening tests for the true presence of the infection exist.
 We don’t have clear recommendations about what you can do.
 Currently, recognised effective ways to treat this infection don’t exist.
 This is why public health officials don’t recommend systematic screening of CMV before or during pregnancy.
 However, doctors can ask for targeted monitoring for a pregnant woman, like they do when they have flu symptoms.
-A follow-up ultrasound can also examine the baby’s proper growth in these circumstances.
+A follow-up ultrasound can also examine the baby’s proper growth and the placental development in these circumstances.
 The SOGC criteria also suggest screening pregnant women for CMV if ultrasound scans show a possible problem in the fetal central nervous system with calcifications, or in the heart and/or abdomen.

 A diagnosis of cytomegalovirus infection is possible, but limited, using blood tests (serology) to detect specific “anti-CMV” antibodies.
 This indicates a previous or new infection.

 This analysis is more frequent for pregnant women and added to the doctor’s clinical exam and data collection.